Maaz0313-png/Diagnostics-MCP/README.md

 ### "Port 3846 already in use"

 1. Stop other applications using port 3846
-2. Or change port in VS Code settings: `diagnostics-mcp.port`
+2. Or change port in VS Code settings: `diagnostics-mcp-server.port`
-3. Restart VS Code after changing port
+3. Use "Restart HTTP MCP Server" command or reload VS Code
+4. Update your MCP client config with the new port

 ### "No diagnostics returned"